-Canon 1D X Mark II versus Canon 6D Mark II
+Canon 1D X Mark II vs 6D Mark II

-The Canon EOS-1D X Mark II and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in February 2016 and June 2017.
+The Canon EOS-1D X Mark II and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in February 2016 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the 6D Mark II provides 26 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the 6D Mark II provides 26 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (40 percent) than the Canon 1D X Mark II.
 Moreover, the 6D Mark II is substantially lighter (50 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.